The Arab-Islamic conquest of Andalusia: history - civilization and heritage

 ADVERTISEMENT

 The Arab-Islamic conquest of Andalusia, which began in the early eighth century, represents one of the most important chapters in the history of Islamic expansion and European civilization.
-It left an indelible imprint on the region's cultural, intellectual and architectural landscape and led to the creation of
+It left an indelible mark on the region’s cultural, intellectual, and architectural life and led to the emergence of

 ADVERTISEMENT

-a dynamic and sophisticated Islamic civilization in the Iberian Peninsula, characterized by cultural exchange, intellectual prosperity and religious tolerance.
-This article discusses the historical events and impact of the Arab-Islamic conquest of Andalusia, and highlights its contributions to the region and the world.
+a dynamic, sophisticated Islamic civilization in the Iberian Peninsula, characterized by cultural exchange, intellectual prosperity, and religious tolerance.
+This article examines the historical events and impact of the Arab-Islamic conquest of Andalusia and highlights its contributions to the region and to the wider world.

-The conquest of Andalusia began in 711 AD, when an army of 7,000 fighters, led by the governor of Tangier, Tariq ibn Ziyad, crossed the Strait of Gibraltar and defeated the Visigothic forces led by King Roderick at the Battle of Guadalletti.
-Tariq's forces were then reinforced by those of Wali Musa ibn Nusair, who planned a second invasion, and within a few years both controlled more than two-thirds of the Iberian Peninsula.
-The second invasion included 18,000 mostly Arab soldiers, who quickly captured Seville and then defeated Roderick's supporters in Mérida and met Tariq's forces at Talavera.
-The following year, the combined forces continued their advance towards Galicia and the northeast, capturing León, Astorga and Zaragoza.
-This decisive victory led to the rapid expansion of Islamic rule across the Iberian Peninsula, culminating in the establishment of a sophisticated and cosmopolitan civilization in Andalusia.
+The conquest of Andalusia began in 711 AD, when an army of about 7,000 fighters, led by Tariq ibn Ziyad, crossed the Strait of Gibraltar and defeated the Visigothic forces of King Roderick at the Battle of Guadalete.
+Tariq’s forces were soon reinforced by Musa ibn Nusayr, who organized a second invasion; within a few years the two commanders controlled more than two-thirds of the Iberian Peninsula.
+The second invasion brought some 18,000 mostly Arab soldiers, who quickly captured Seville and then defeated Roderick’s supporters at Mérida before joining Tariq’s forces at Talavera.
+In the following year the combined armies pressed on into Galicia and the northeast, taking León, Astorga, and Zaragoza.
+This decisive series of victories led to the rapid expansion of Islamic rule across the peninsula and to the establishment of a sophisticated, cosmopolitan civilization in Andalusia.

 ADVERTISEMENT

-In 756, Abd al-Rahman I (the interior), a survivor of the recently overthrown Umayyad dynasty in the Levant, arrived in Andalusia and seized power in Cordoba and Seville, declaring himself emir.
-He considered it the legitimate continuation of the Umayyad Caliphate.
-Abd al-Rahman's rule was stable in the years following his conquest, building major edifices, the most famous of which was the Mosque of Cordoba, and helped civilize the emirate and continued to defend it against invaders, including suppressing numerous rebellions.
+In 756, Abd al-Rahman I (al-Dakhil), a survivor of the recently overthrown Umayyad dynasty in the Levant, arrived in Andalusia and seized power in Córdoba and Seville, declaring himself emir and asserting what he considered the legitimate continuation of the Umayyad line.
+Abd al-Rahman I’s rule brought relative stability: he commissioned major buildings, the most famous being the Mosque of Córdoba, helped to civilize the emirate, and defended it against invaders while suppressing numerous rebellions.

-Abd al-Rahman I founded an independent dynasty that lasted until the eleventh century.
-It was succeeded by a variety of short and small principalities, called sect principalities unable to halt the expanding advance of the northern Christian kingdoms.
-The last Islamic principality, Granada, fell to the armies of Castile in 1492.
+Abd al-Rahman I founded an independent dynasty that endured until the eleventh century.
+Afterward, the region fragmented into a variety of smaller principalities, known as taifas, which could not stop the expanding northern Christian kingdoms.
+The last Islamic stronghold, the Emirate of Granada, fell to the armies of Castile in 1492.

 ADVERTISEMENT